harbour/core/README.md

 >
 >    * You need to use native path format to your shell/OS.
 >    * Spaces in directory names aren't currently supported.
->      (You can use 8.3 name alias on Windows platform, though)
+>      You can use 8.3 name alias on Windows platform, though.
 >    * Don't put directory names inside double quotes.
 >    * Use absolute paths.